 A survey of political, intellectual, and social life in Western Europe during the High Middle Ages: the growth of nation-states, the triumphs and humiliations of the Papacy, the crusading movement, the transformation of legal traditions, twelfth century renaissance, and scholasticism.
-Prerequisites: ENGL 102 and one of the following: HIST 101, 102, 103, 111, 112 or 113.
+Prerequisites: ENGL 102 and a 100-level general education history course.
 Three semester hours.